Kudaes/EPI/README.md

 By default, this tool hijacks `kernelbase.dll` entry point.
 Feel free to target a different dll, but make sure that the dll is loaded in both processes involved in this activity.

-The provided shellcode embbeded in the Loader spawns a new `cmd.exe /k msg "hello from kudaes"` process.
+The provided shellcode embedded in the Loader spawns a new `cmd.exe /k msg "hello from kudaes"` process.

 The advantages of this technique are the following:
 * Both threadless or threaded execution, at will.